 Personal Perspectives is an interview series, a platform on which we invite people to share their perspective on issues that affect us all.
-Recently UbuntuFM was privileged to sit down and speak with Richard Ali, book publisher and lawyer from Nigeria.
+UbuntuFM was privileged to sit down and speak with Richard Ali, book publisher and lawyer from Nigeria.

 Richard Ali was shortlisted for the John la Rose Short Story Competition (2008).
 He has participated in various writing workshops including the 2012 Farafina Trust Creative Writing Workshop and the 2013 GRANTA/British Council Workshop.